permguard/permguard/site/content/docs/workspace/initializing-working-directories.md

 The authorization process follows a code-first approach, and when dealing with Schemas, Policies, and Permissions, the CLI should be executed from a working directory that contains configuration files written in either YAML or PermScript.

-There are three primary methods to create a working directory and associate it with a PermGuard repo:
+There are three methods to create a working directory and associate it with a PermGuard repo:

 - Initialize a new repo in a working directory
 - Clone an existing repo into a working directory